 It is played with the 32 pieces of a Chinese Chess (Xiangqi) set.
 These are discs with the name of the piece written as a Chinese character on the front.
 The backs of the pieces are all blank, enabling them to be used like a deck of playing-cards.

 There are two colours, red and black, and each colour has 16 pieces.
-The characters for the red and black versions of the same piece are often different:
+The characters for the red and black versions of the same piece are often different.
+The set consists of:

-The pieces are listed above in order of strength in the game, the generals being strongest and the soldiers weakest.
+The pieces are listed above in order of strength in the game, the general and marshal being strongest and the soldiers and pawns weakest.
 Between two equivalent pieces of different colours, in this game the red piece is always stronger than the corresponding black piece, so the ranking from high to low is: 帥, 將, 仕, 士, 相, 象, 俥, 車, 傌, 馬, 炮, 砲, 兵, 卒.

 Note.
 In many sets the red guards, chariots, horses and canons use the same characters as the black pieces, and they are distinguished only by colour.
 Also in some sets the 'black' pieces are actually green.
 English language descriptions of Xiangqi use several different names for the pieces - there is further information about alternative names on the Xiangqi Wikipedia page.